 The Duke of York was under orders from London to proceed to Dunkirk.
 It was regarded as an important objective in term of maintaining free passage through the Straits of Dover.

-The British, with Austrian and Hanoverian units in support, reached Dunkirk on 24th August pushing the French back behind inadequate defences.
-Unfortunately, York lacked the heavy artillery required to conduct a siege and after an Austrian setback at Hondschoote on 8 September he had to retreat.
-A month later, the main Austrian army was defeated at Wattignies, forcing York back through Ypres and Nieuport to winter quarters in Ostend.
+The British, with Austrian and Hanoverian units in support, reached Dunkirk on 24th August 1793.
+They pushed the French back behind inadequate defences.
+Unfortunately, the Duke of York lacked the heavy artillery required to conduct a siege.
+After an Austrian setback at Hondschoote, on 8th September 1793 he had to retreat.
+A month later, the main Austrian army was defeated at Wattignies.
+It forced the Duke of York back through Ypres and Nieuport to winter quarters in Ostend.